-If you were assaulted on private property, you might have a valid premises liability claim and can sue the property owner or manager to receive compensation for medical costs associated with your injuries, lost wages, and pain and suffering.
-Property owners and managers are legally obligated to ensure the property is safe and properly maintained, which includes providing adequate security.
+Property owners and managers are legally obligated to ensure that their properties are safe and properly maintained, and part of this responsibility includes providing adequate security.
+If you were assaulted on private property, such as at a nightclub, bus station, or even on a university campus, you might have a valid premises liability claim and may be able to sue the property owner or manager to receive compensation for medical costs associated with your injuries, lost wages, and pain and suffering.

 - Apartment complexes